kubernetes/minikube/site/content/en/docs/drivers/krunkit.md

 The command downloads the latest release from github and installs it to `/opt/vmnet-helper`.

-> [!IMPORTANT]
+{{% alert title="Note" color="primary" %}}
-> The vmnet-helper executable and the directory where it is installed
+The vmnet-helper executable and the directory where it is installed must be owned by root and may not be modifiable by unprivileged users.
-> must be owned by root and may not be modifiable by unprivileged users.
+{{% /alert %}}

 ### Grant permission to run vmnet-helper manually (if said no to script above)